coffeek3/ogre-gpu/Docs/src/manual.md

 It is to the SceneManager that you go when you want to create a camera for the scene.
 It’s also where you go to retrieve or to remove a light from the scene.
 There is no need for your application to keep lists of objects, the SceneManager keeps a named set of all of the scene objects for you to access, should you need them.
 Look in the main documentation under the getCamera, getLight, getEntity etc methods.

 The SceneManager also sends the scene to the RenderSystem object when it is time to render the scene.
-You never have to call the Ogre::SceneManager::_renderScene method directly though - it is called automatically whenever a rendering target is asked to update (see Ogre::Root::renderOneFrame for details).
+You never have to call the Ogre::SceneManager::\_renderScene method directly though - it is called automatically whenever a rendering target is asked to update.

 So most of your interaction with the SceneManager is during scene setup.
 You’re likely to call a great number of methods (perhaps driven by some input file containing the scene data) in order to set up your scene.
 You can also modify the contents of the scene dynamically during the rendering cycle if you create your own FrameListener object (see later).

 Because different scene types require very different algorithmic approaches to deciding which objects get sent to the RenderSystem in order to attain good rendering performance, the SceneManager class is designed to be subclassed for different scene types.
 The default SceneManager object will render a scene, but it does little or no scene organisation and you should not expect the results to be high performance in the case of large scenes.
 The intention is that specialisations will be created for each type of scene such that under the surface the subclass will optimise the scene organisation for best performance given assumptions which can be made for that scene type.
-An example is the @c OctreeSceneManager which optimises rendering for large levels based on the Octree partitioning scheme.
+An example is the BspSceneManager which optimises rendering for large indoor levels based on a Binary Space Partition (BSP) tree.

-You can specify the SceneManager type you want as the parameter of Ogre::Root::createSceneManager.
-If you do not specify any parameter, OGRE will use to the default SceneManager, which is well suited for small and moderate sized scenes.
+The application using OGRE does not have to know which subclasses are available.
+The application simply calls Ogre::Root::createSceneManager(..) passing as a parameter one of a number of scene types (e.g. Ogre::ST_GENERIC, Ogre::ST_INTERIOR etc).
+OGRE will automatically use the best SceneManager subclass available for that scene type, or default to the basic SceneManager if a specialist one is not available.
+This allows the developers of OGRE to add new scene specialisations later and thus optimise previously unoptimised scene types without the user applications having to change any code.

 # The ResourceGroupManager Object {#The-ResourceGroupManager-Object}